 Students should file an application for a Bachelor of Science degree in the School of Education at the beginning of their final semester of classes or at the beginning of their senior year.
-The application for graduation is available at https://education.iupui.edu/machform/view.php?id=22322.
+The application for graduation is available here.
 Application for a degree is a student responsibility, and the School of Education will not be responsible for the graduation of students who fail to file an application.